thomaspradae/thomaspradae.github.io/_notes/2024-05-30-hugging-face-rl-course.md

 A MDP is a discrete time stochastic control process.
 Let's unpack that:

-- *Discrete-time*: instead of thinking of time as continuous (say, the way in which an hour can be divided into minutes, and seconds, and each second can be divided into even smaller divisions, meaning, that between any two points in time there are infinitely more points in time), think of there being 'separate points in time', for example \\( t = 1, 2, 3, \dots n \\) where each value of \\( t \\) is a point in time.
+- *Discrete-time*: instead of thinking of time as continuous (say, the way in which an hour can be divided into minutes, and seconds, and each second can be divided into even smaller divisions, meaning, that between any two points in time there are infinitely more points in time), think of there being 'separate points in time', for example $t = 1, 2, 3, \dots n$ where each value of $t$ is a point in time.
 Time "jumps" from one to the next.

 - *Stochastic:* stochasticity[^4] is often used interchangeably with 'randomness'.
 The wiki page for 'stochastic' defines it as the 'property of being well described by a random probability distribution'.
 Let's break that down as well: a probability distribution is a mathematical function that tells us the probability of occurrence for different outcomes of a given phenomenon / experiment / process (just as its name states: it tells us how *probabilities* of occurrence are *distributed* for a given p/e/p[^5].
 When something is stochastic, it can be expressed as a probability distribution, in turn this gives us information about the nature of the phenomenon, without exactly knowing what outcome we'll get.
 For example, consider a fair dice with six sides.
 We can model our dice rolls with a probability distribution, but that doesn't mean we can predict what face we'll get for any given dice roll (but we can, thanks to our probability distribution, have some idea about the nature of the phenomenon (as seen below))